speedfuns/botw/AllMinigames.md

 ## Requirements

-Win all of the maximum rewards for following minigames:
+Win all of the maximum rewards for the minigames listed below.
+Timing ends on earning the last reward.

+Flight Range will require the completion of Divine Beast Vah Medoh.
+Sand-Seal Race will require the completion of Divine Beast Vah Naboris.
+Blue Flame will require the camera and starting the quest with Purah.
+Paraglider Course will require completing Eventide Island.

 Minigame | Location | Requirement | Reward
 :--|:--|:--|:--